Durbois/aws-terraform/ec2-instances/README.md

 - Make sure you can connect from the created instances (done)
 - create az where your instances should launch (done)
 - add script to show your ip instance (done)
-- integrated an elb on top of the ASG (deploy Infra, warum ist der TargetGroup unhealhty? siehe https://antonputra.com/amazon/create-alb-terraform/#create-aws-alb-with-auto-scaling-group) --> Next: See ToDo, Authenticate with Cognito
+- integrated an elb on top of the ASG (deploy Infra, warum ist der TargetGroup unhealhty? siehe https://antonputra.com/amazon/create-alb-terraform/#create-aws-alb-with-auto-scaling-group) (Solution not found)
+- Bind Load Balancing in front of Cognito
 - Work with environment workspaces [tst, prd]